NikolaDucak/caps-log/README.md

 - [ ] feat: add ability to toggle tags from clog directly instead of opening the editor
 - [ ] feat: repeat events: forgettable things like birthdays and anniversaries are highlighted if user wants to do so.
 - [ ] feat: shift + J/K skip whole month
-- [ ] fix: mouse wont focus unfocused menus
+- [ ] fix: it worksmouse support for custom container